alivianay/Gestura-RPL/README.md

-# Real-Time Sign Language Translator (ASL)
+# GESTURA: Real-Time Sign Language Translator

-Hi, this is our project: **Real-Time Sign Language Translator (ASL)**.
-The goal of this project is to create a system that can recognize American Sign Language (ASL) in real-time and translate it into text or speech, making communication easier for individuals who use sign language.
+Hi, this is our project: **Real-Time ASL Translator**.
+The goal of this project is to create a system that can recognize American Sign Language (ASL) in real-time and translate it into text.
+A Bridge of Communication for Everyone.
 ## Contributors

 | Name            | NIM      |